 Galaxies separated by a vast stretch of distance appear to behave as if they are synchronized.
-Researchers do not as of yet have an explanation for the strange phenomena, although they suggest that it may have something to do with “The Cosmic Web” of electrified gas plasma that connects them together much in a similar way to how neurons communicate throughout the brain.
+Researchers do not have an explanation for the strange phenomena.

 The research team observed a total of 445 galaxies within 400 million light years of Earth.
 What they found was that galaxies rotating toward the direction of Earth also had neighboring galaxies separated by 20 million light years that were rotating in the same direction, which shouldn’t be impossible.

 Similarly, the ones that rotated opposite to Earth also had neighbors who were doing the same thing.
 The distances that separate them are too vast to be explained by gravitational phenomena.
 In other words, they appear to communicate as if they are connected by a “vast unseen force” which more closely approximates the strange world of quantum entanglement.

 It is worth mentioning that scientists have verified quantum entanglement in objects that are almost “large enough to see with the naked eye”